matheusgontijo/system-config-history/README.md

 ## 🔧 Support

-Feel free to contribute by submiting a [Pull Request](https://github.com/matheusgontijo/system-config-history/pulls). <!-- @TODO: LINK TO GUIDELINES: Please follow the guidelines. -->
+Feel free to contribute by submiting a [Pull Request](https://github.com/matheusgontijo/system-config-history/pulls).

 In case you find a bug, please reach out to matheus at matheusgontijo.com